grlucy/Fitness-Tracker/README.md

 ## Credits

-- Front-end files were provided by the University of Richmond Coding Bootcamp.
+- Front-end files (in the "public" and "seeders" folders) were provided by the University of Richmond Coding Bootcamp.